-Tier One: A supporting parish tuition for families who are members in good standing at one of the four Lakewood parishes that provide financial support to the school (St. Clement, St. Luke, St. James and

-Transfiguration), or are members of other parishes who choose to subsidize tuition for the parish families with a contribution toward their Catholic education.
+Tier One: Families qualify for Tier One tuition if they are parishioners in good standing at one of the four Lakewood parishes that provide LCA with financial support (Saint Clement, Saint James, Saint Luke, and Transfiguration), or are members of other parishes that choose to subsidize tuition for their parish families with a contribution toward their Catholic education at LCA.

-Tier Two: A modified parish tuition for families who are members in good standing at Catholic parishes who do not subsidize tuition.
-In order to qualify for Tier Two, families must provide a certification letter from their parish.
+Tier Two: Families qualify for Tier Two tuition if they are parishioners in good standing at Catholic parishes that do not subsidize tuition.
+To qualify for this tier, families must complete a Parish Certification Form and have it signed by their Pastor.

-Tier Three: A non-Catholic, non-parishioner rate for families who do not qualify for Tier One or Tier Two tuition rates.
+Tier Three: Families who do not belong to a Catholic parish pay the Tier Three tuition rate.
 There are no multiple child discounts available to families in this category.